Healthcare Topics Career Advice Topics

-As every veterinary practice needs and state laws varies, this isn’t a full listing of duties that may be performed or required.
+As every veterinary practice needs and state laws vary, this isn’t a full listing of duties that may be performed or required.

 The highest 10% of veterinary technicians earned more than $49,000 as reported in 2017.

-The job outlook and opportunity for both career options is excellent.
+The job outlook and opportunity for both career options are excellent.
 Both fields have a 19-20% growth from now until 2026.

 Most of the time you’ll find work with a veterinary services employer like a vet’s office.